Georges034302/scb-akkodis-course/session7/on-prem_azure/on-prem-to-azure.md

 ---

-### 3. Create a Target Resource Group and Recovery Services Vault (in Southeast Asia)
+### 3. Create a Target Resource Group and Recovery Services Vault (in Australia Southeast)
 ASR requires the vault to be in a **different region** for cross-region DR.

-1. Create the target RG in Southeast Asia:
+1. Create the target RG in Australia Southeast:
     ```bash
     az group create \
       --name rg-migrate-target \
-      --location southeastasia
+      --location australiasoutheast
     ```

-2. Create the Recovery Services Vault in Southeast Asia:
+2. Create the Recovery Services Vault in Australia Southeast:
     ```bash
     az backup vault create \
       --name migrateVaultSEA \
       --resource-group rg-migrate-target \
-      --location southeastasia
+      --location australiasoutheast
     ```

 ---